 So, if you really want to, you might be able to make non-text elements accessible, but as long as you have a skip option, and you give the player any vital info they missed, the game will still be playable.
 And whatever you’re including in a visual novel that is choice-based but isn’t navigable by keyboard, maybe consider if there’s really a need for it, or if you could make it keyboard navigable, or if keeping to the text choice format would work just as well.

 (Just to be clear, I’m not saying there should be no sight-required games in existence.
 Some games are never going to be playable if you can’t see the screen.
 But that’s why this post is specifically about visual novels and text-based games that potentially could be playable.)

 Sound effects are not always necessary, but there are times when they may be useful.

 Sound can be used to indicate things like choice screens (though that’s usually not necessary), whether the choice the player made achieved a certain result, if certain choices are linked to certain characters / personality traits, etc. Basically anything that’s visually indicated (like with a color or symbol) and important.
 Arcade Spirits, when self-voicing is on, uses sound effects to indicate which personality trait your choice has affected, and it establishes what each sound effect means in the intro.

 Though, to keep things easier, you might be able to just use alt text for some of these things.
-For example, if you wanted to indicate that a certain option leads to a special ending, and you’re able to give it alt text, the alt text could say, “Special Ending – Go with Jonathan.”
+For example, if you would normally indicate that a certain option leads to a special ending by visually outlining it in blue, maybe there’s a way to add alt text that says, “Special Ending – Go with Jonathan.”

 Include a gallery to see the CGs, or all the art, at any time after unlocking it.
 This isn’t necessary, but it’s something I appreciate as a sighted person who uses a screen reader because it means I can play the game with my screen off and not worry about missing any special art because I know I can just go check out the gallery when I’m done.